Key Takeaways

 Voice Typing: From Speech to Perfect Text

-Voice typing has existed for years, but it's finally good enough to actually use in 2025.
-The latest AI keyboards with voice transcription understand natural speech patterns, accents, and context.
+Voice typing has existed for years, but 2026 marks the inflection point where it's genuinely better than manual typing for many use cases.
+The latest AI keyboards with voice transcription understand natural speech patterns, regional accents, code-switching between languages, and contextual meaning with near-perfect accuracy.

-I use voice typing for about 30% of my messages now.
-It's faster than typing on a phone keyboard, and the accuracy is impressive.
+I now use voice typing for nearly 50% of my messages.
+It's consistently faster than thumb-typing and the accuracy has crossed the threshold where I trust it for professional communication.
 The AI handles:

-- Accent adaptation - Works with various English accents without requiring special training
+- Accent adaptation - Works flawlessly with global English accents, regional dialects, and even non-native speaker pronunciations without any training period

 The combination of voice typing and grammar correction is particularly powerful.
 You speak naturally, the keyboard transcribes it, then automatically cleans up the grammar and formatting.
 The result is professional-quality text created entirely through speech.